 Secondly, I allowed myself to buy a maximum of 10 markers.
 Why the limitation?
 Well, these are the most expensive markers on earth.
 I bought them while they were on sale, but normally these markers cost about 7 to 8 euros.
 Ouch.
 Good to know: the nibs of the markers are replaceable and all markers are refillable.
 With a refill of €8.26 you’re supposed to be able to refill the markers 5 to 6 times.
 In the long run the price of your marker will drop considerably.
 The fact that it’s also a lot more durable, is also a plus in my opinion.

-Then the number one question: are they worth their price?
-Yes, they are.
-No doubt about it.
+*updated 2021 So the number one question: are they worth their price?
+Well, they are if you can afford it.
 I absolutely understand why this is the favorite brand of professionals.
 The ink flows deliciously, blending and layering is no problem at all.
-Because of the large choice in colors you can really get all shades.
+Because of the enormously large choice in colors, you can really get all shades.
 Everything feels and works great with these markers.
-If the price was lower, this would definitely my absolute favorite.
-For now I've collected enough markers in my studio to last a long time.
-But who knows, I might slowly build my collection of markers with these beauties.
+One minor point of critique: the ink gives a less even result than with the W&N Promarkers.
+There is a very slight 'speckle' to be seen.
+It also gives structure, so maybe this is also a personal preference whether you like that or not.

 + everything ;-)